 FreedomFi is a company that specializes in 4g and 5G private networking

-2022 is the year that FreedomFi, a US-based provider of private cellular networking begins production of 5G cellular nodes for the Helium Network in earnest.
+2022 is the year that FreedomFi, a US-based provider of private cellular networking begins production of 5G cellular nodes for the Nova Network in earnest.
 As a leading producer of gateways for 5G networking, they are expecting significant growth in the market for privately owned cellular networking gateways that can be used to offload excess throughput from carrier networks in exchange for remuneration.
 Pre-order cellular networking gateways or nodes have currently accrued a significant waiting list that commences fulfillment at the end of 2021.
 The cost of these nodes is at least $500, plus the expense of additional, cellular radio or small cell, 5G antennas, antenna cables, and mounting, and ethernet cabling for indoor or outdoor use, to boost coverage, network performance, and cryptocurrency profits.

 CBRS radio will be increasingly explored as a means of obtaining license-free cellular networking access

 The United States has a portion of the radio spectrum available for unlicensed 5G cellular networking access which is increasingly the focus of companies outside of the major cellular networks who want spectrum access for cellular-based IoT networking.
 The Citizens Broadband Radio Service (CBRS) is an almost license-free portion of the radio spectrum that was originally reserved by the FCC for the radar systems of the US Navy.
 Also known as Band 48, it is a 150 MHz-wide band that spans 3550 MHz to 3700 MHz which can now be used commercially for public cellular networking.
 The 150 MHz has been eked out from two LTE bands but is expected to be used predominantly for 5G networking.
-Network operators who do not have existing licensed spectrum like Helium and FreedomFi are targeting the CBRS band for their cellular network access.
+Network operators who do not have existing licensed spectrum like Nova (Helium) and FreedomFi are targeting the CBRS band for their cellular network access.
 In 2020 just over 90% of the available CBRS spectrum was auctioned off by the FCC to just under 230 bidders from multiple industries, generating 4 billion US dollars in revenues.
 Allocations within this shared band are managed using a dynamic spectrum access system.

-CBRS radios can be obtained at a consumer level to run private cellular networks, it is these radios that will be used by companies like Helium and FreedomFi to provide their cellular coverage, with both indoor and outdoor CBRS small cells coming onto the market soon.
+CBRS radios can be obtained at a consumer level to run private cellular networks, it is these radios that will be used by companies like Nova and FreedomFi to provide their cellular coverage, with both indoor and outdoor CBRS small cells coming onto the market soon.

 5G cellular antennas, cables, and other networking equipment will be key to procuring the best performance from cellular-based IoT solutions